-We’re a mere week or even less away from the first day of school for many college students in the U.S. Many questions are flying through the heads of the parents of rising freshmen.
+We’re mere weeks from move-in day for many college students in the U.S. Many questions are flying through the heads of the parents of rising freshmen.
 One of these questions may be, “Will they get enough sleep?”

 Life for a college student is obviously very different from life as a high schooler.
-Parents exert significantly more control over high schoolers, even though it may not seem like it at the time.
+Parents exert significantly more control over younger kids, even though it may not seem like it at the time.
 Once a child gets off to college, they’re more or less on their own.

 Sleep deprivation in college students may seem like a rite of passage to some, but it can lead to serious health and academic issues.
 People suffering from sleep deprivation tend to work on auto-pilot.
 Unfortunately, no matter what type of student we’re talking about, there WILL be late nights where your son or daughter won’t get nearly enough sleep — sometimes caused by school and sometimes caused by social life.